RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 .. fillintheblank:: q13_cs1_sbd

-   Using a pivot table, find the median value of the starting a business score column for each region.
+   Using a pivot table, find the median value of the business start-up score column for each region.
 The median value for Africa is |blank|.

    - :4353.4: Is the correct answer
      :x: Incorrect.
-You should have Starting a Business Score column summarized by Median
+You should have business start-up Score column summarized by Median

 Pivot tables can be treated like any other part of your spreadsheet.
-You can use a pivot table to find the country with the lowest starting a business score.
+You can use a pivot table to find the country with the lowest business start-up score.
 Then using ``MATCH`` and ``INDEX``, add an additional column that contains the name of that country.

 **Lesson Feedback**